apache/www-site/content/foundation/marks/responsibility.md

 Title: Apache PMC Branding Responsibilities

 license: https://www.apache.org/licenses/LICENSE-2.0

+# {{title}}

-Apache Project Management Committees (PMC) are directly responsible for promoting and protecting their project's brand and trademarks while following Apache Trademark policies.
+Apache Project Management Committees (PMCs) are directly responsible for promoting and protecting their project's brand and trademarks while following Apache Trademark policies.
 This document is an overview of PMC responsibilities, with pointers to specific policies or procedures PMCs must follow.